Please scroll down for the catalogue, but please be sure to read the below carefully first!

 Poultry can be problematic, with geese often liking to peel bark of young trees.
 Careful observation is needed – do look at how they react to existing trees in the fields first.
 Poultry are more problematic when it comes to mulching of the trees, hens especially love to scratch mulch away which is not great for the young tree roots.
 If chicken wire is used to protect the trees, then be sure to hand weed around them and inside the guard.
 Competitive grasses may do as much harm as poultry!
 Once the trees are older, poultry can be good for pest control and fertilisation of the ground, providing there aren’t too many!

 Livestock and fruit trees can work well – but there are many challenges getting the trees up and away first.
 If your wish is to graze livestock under fruit trees then we advise you use an M25 or M111 vigorous rootstock for apples.
 We need advanced orders of these by December at the latest.
 Robust, long-lived individual tree protection is needed until the trees are up and away.
-We recommend Cactus Guards for this.
+We recommend Cactus Guards or similar for this.
 Ensure that the fruit trees are not the only trees in the field too, otherwise they will be used as scratching posts and the only source of shelter and shade, which causes soil compaction around the tree root zones.

 Deer and young fruit trees do not work well at all.
 If you know you have deer on your land, then the fruit trees will need protecting to 5ft (Roe) and 6ft+ for Red Deer.
 Occasional browsing is okay but in most cases the deer will repeatedly come back, which kills, weakens or at best mis-shapes the tree.
 Plan for it, and consider building a deer proof enclosure for fruit trees or investing in Cactus Guards or something similar.
 Repeated browsing and snapping significantly weakens the tree and opens it up for disease.